Leland Lehrman, Partner

-Inspired by the first Earth Day in 1970, Mr. Sawyer began his long journey of earth spirit action by fundraising and collecting petition signatures for Greenpeace, later becoming involved with the Clamshell Alliance, a non-violent, pro-democratic energy-system – anti-nuclear power movement, organized around Mondragon cooperative and Quaker principles of right action and democratic communication.
+Inspired by the first Earth Day in 1970, Mr. Sawyer began his long journey of earth support by fundraising and collecting petition signatures for Greenpeace, later becoming involved with the Clamshell Alliance, a non-violent, pro-democratic energy-system – anti-nuclear power movement, organized around Mondragon cooperative and Quaker principles of right action and democratic communication.

 This successful civic movement for alternatives to poison power prevented the construction of dozens of nuclear power facilities in the Northeast and jump started the green efforts we see today.
 In the late 70s, as the nuclear power plant construction fervor lessened due to Chernobyl and Three-Mile Island, Mr. Sawyer became interested in organic agriculture, industrial recycling and the need for young farmers to obtain access to land.
 In 1984, Mr. Sawyer and several colleagues initiated a fundraising effort to establish a rural land base for young farmers in Vermont to practice their craft before the land became subdivisions, as part of this effort Mr. Sawyer began a column on the Community Land Trust model for the Good Money Inc., Catalyst Newsletter, an early socially responsible investing forum.
 In 1985, Mr. Sawyer joined In The Clouds, a worker-owned, jewelry production cooperative.
 In 1989, he served on the board of the Plainfield Food Cooperative and volunteered as the building manager of the historic New England style barn-turned community center.